Winter Blooming Plants and Shrubs to Grow in Your Zone 8 Garden

 zone 8 winter camellia tree with pink blooms

-Camellias are one of the best winter-flowering shrubs, producing gorgeous, rose-like blooms in shades of pink, red, white, and even bi-colors.
-In Zone 8, Camellia japonica flowers in mid-to-late winter, providing months of color when little else is in bloom.
-Their glossy evergreen foliage adds year-round interest.
+Camellias are standout winter-flowering shrubs, producing rose-like blooms in shades of pink, red, white, and bi-colors.
+In Zone 8, Camellia japonica typically blooms from mid- to late winter.

 SHOP CAMELLIA